johnreybacal/the-20-games-challenge/01/flappy_bird/README.md

  - Added PipeObstacle
    - Setup body entered functions for game over and score
  - Added GameManager to spawn PipeObstacle at fixed X and ranged Y coordinates at an interval
+### 2025-11-30
+ - Removed pipe_obstacle script
+ - Moved pipe movement to game_manager
+ - Changed `Area2D` to `StaticBody2D` to detect collisions from player for obstacles
+ - Added bottom and top bounds
+ - Stop input and pipe movement when player hits an obstacle

 ## Credits